suspect-devices/digithink/docs/buildnotes/ezra.md

 ### Fix the new configs and add the new stuff.

-The bigges pain in the ass here is that breaking changes were made between Dovecot 2.3 and 2.4 and the community documentation does an absolutely shitty job of documenting how to translate them.
-The rough version of things that work present the following.
+The biggest PITA without tazzikki sause here is that breaking changes were made between Dovecot 2.3 and 2.4 and the community documentation does an absolutely awefull job of documenting how to translate them.
+Dovecot really wants you to purchase the professional version.
+Spent a few hours re-evaluating the alternatives before moving on.

+The rough version of things that work at present is the following.

 ```sh
 root@mailhost:/etc/dovecot/conf.d# doveconf -n